api3dao/api3-discord-bot/docs/overview.md

 ## Summary

-This bot automates moderation in a Discord server using AI, with configurable channels, roles, and emoji-based moderator controls.
+This bot automates moderation in a Telergam super group using AI with configurable groups/topics..